developer9998/PlayerModelProject/README.md

 # PlayerModelProject
 Unity project version 2019.3.15 with scripts allowing you to create Playermodel files (*.gtmodel)

-Use the .blend file in the assets folder for the rig (made for the playermodel mod) Will change in the future, in the .blend file KEEP the transforms to 0.01 for scaling
+Use the PlayerModel_Template.blend file in the assets folder for the rig (made for the PlayerModel v1.2.0)

 ![image](https://user-images.githubusercontent.com/65086429/172030977-3c47a981-4416-465b-9d55-75e243fa4e16.png)